cyruslk/Modem_clicker/logs.md

 The first one is [Protocol: How Control Exists after Decentralization](https://mitpress.mit.edu/books/protocol) by Alexander Galloway.
 I detailed the intersections between Galloway's book and my researches in [these logs](https://github.com/cyruslk/MODEMGUESSINGGAME/blob/master/logs.md) so I won't go back to the core ideas of the book; except that, to make it simple, even if Internet's infrastructure is distributed, there is a whole embeded system of **control and structure** in it; and **it resides largly in internet's transmitting protocols**.

 There's a lot of [research being made these days](https://socialmediacollective.org/reading-lists/critical-algorithm-studies/) about the fact that Algorithms are normative apparatuses imposing on us their agency.
-But reading Galloway's Protocol made me realised that very little was made in order to investigate the infrastucture where these algorithms operate (as well as others components of internet - all having an agency on the system itself - internet).
+But reading Galloway's Protocol made me realised that very little was made in order to investigate **from a critical perspective** the infrastucture where these algorithms operate (as well as others components of internet - all having an agency on the system itself - internet).

 **Galloway's Protocol made me realize that transmitting protocols need consequently to be questioned, and that we need as scholars and researchers question the way they perform on us; the way they impose their embeded set of values and rules on us.**